 Old fashioned sour cream donuts are perfectly soft and sweet.
 While I can’t argue that donuts are the healthiest things, I do believe that anything you make at home is healthier than the equivalent that what you would buy at the store!

 I don’t know anyone who doesn’t drool over a box full of colorful donuts.
 At my old job I had a boss that was a serious donut lover.
 He’d bring in a huge box of donuts at least monthly for the office–probably part of what made him so popular!
 It was always fun to see how particular everyone in the office was about their donuts—everyone seems to have their favorite!
-That’s why I’m so excited to be a part of this awesome blog hop today sharing 10 mini donut recipes!
-Check out the other donut recipes below!

 When I go to a bakery I absolutely love seeing all of the fun donut flavors, glazes and fillings, but ultimately I get one of my two favorites every single time; a maple bar, or an old fashioned cake/sour cream donut.
 Out of all the choices in the world, I can never seem to steer away from those two!

 This Old Fashioned Sour Cream Donuts recipe is a total classic.
 They are soft, moist and cake-y.
 And who can resist that glaze they’re dipped in?
 DELISH!
 The best thing about them though (besides how easy they are to make), is that you don’t have to wait hours for them to rise!
 They can be whipped together fairly quickly for your snarfing pleasure 😉

 Old fashioned sour cream donuts are perfectly soft and sweet.

 - 1/2 teaspoon ground nutmeg

 - 1/2 cup sugar

 - 2 tablespoon butter , room temperature